naceviciute/Spaceship-Titanic/README.md

 - Combining the three best models into a stacking classifier

 ## Conclusions

-Here’s a concise summary of your exploratory data analysis, statistical inference, and modeling sections:

 - **Exploratory Data Analysis**: The target variable "Transported" is nearly balanced, with key features like CryoSleep and HomePlanet significantly influencing transportation rates.
 Insights reveal younger passengers are transported more frequently, while higher service expenditures decrease the likelihood of transportation.